trendmicro/visionone-container-security-helm/README.md

 **Note**: If you are running Container Security in a cluster where Pod Security Admission is available and you have runtime security enabled, ensure the namespace where Container Security is installed is using the [privileged Pod Security Standards policy](https://kubernetes.io/docs/concepts/security/pod-security-standards/#privileged).

-### Upgrade a Trend Micro Cloud One Container Security deployment
+### Upgrade a Trend Micro Vision One Container Security deployment

 To upgrade an existing installation in the default Kubernetes namespace to the latest version: